student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/NLPLab.md

 You will follow the instructions and concepts you saw in class today to:
 + retrieve the data
-+ sample a few customer reviews using textblob
++ sample customer reviews using textblob
 + use a function to apply sentiment analysis to the whole data set
 + visualise the sentiment by department / division *(optional- Stretch)*